apiverve/seovalidator.Python-API/README.md

 SEO Validator API
 ============

 SEO Validator is a simple tool for validating SEO metrics.
-It returns the SEO metrics of a web page.
+It returns a list of issues that need to be fixed to improve the SEO metrics of a web page.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)